PureF/Si1153/README.md

 1. Clone this project into a folder called Si1153.
 If you download the zip, rename the folder to Si1153.

-2. Move the Si1153 folder to the libraries folder (create this folder if it does not exit) in your Arduino directory.
+2. Move the Si1153 folder to the libraries folder (create this folder if it does not exist) in your Arduino directory.

 3. Open the Arduino IDE and navigate to File -> Examples -> Si1153 -> si1153_test and run the sketch.